Add response headers

 file.

-To apply configuration updates, redeploy your Replit App.
+To apply configuration updates, republish your Replit App.

 in the root directory of your Replit App.